Rifat-Ahammed/Learning_rate/README.md

 #
 To delve deeper into the mathematics of learning rates in the context of gradient descent, let's start by defining a simple but concrete example.
-I'll use a quadratic function as our loss function, (L(w)), and illustrate how the learning rate ((\alpha)) influences the gradient descent process mathematically.
+I'll use a quadratic function as our loss function, (L(w)), and illustrate how the learning rate $\alpha$ influences the gradient descent process mathematically.

 # Loss Function